Gladesville Master Plan

 I opposed the motion to submit this for gateway on the basis that it is not ready, and should go on public exhibition first, in a format that people could understand.
 All the speakers to this item raised one flaw or another with the current proposal, including the majority site owner’s representative.
 I will elaborate on the many ways the proposal could be improved, but in summary the issues I raised in that meeting included:

-There may be an opportunity during public exhibition of the Gateway scheme to fix the scheme, but this potentially requiring re-submission to DPHI.
-The Department’s view from Gateway, council’s response to that and/or reconsideration, and the community’s voice on this will determine if it happens and what happens going forward.
+There remains an opportunity during this public exhibition of the Gateway scheme to fix the scheme, even if this potentially requires re-submission to DPHI.
+The community’s voice on this will be instrumental in determining what happens going forward.

 Block M, Lachlan’s Line, Lane Cove